-Automated tools, such as article spinners are a red flag and can put your site in danger of a Google penalty.
+Automated tools, such as article spinners, are a red flag and can put your site in danger of a Google penalty.

 - What’s your fee?

 Ideally, tasks are broken down into individual services.
-While it’s difficult to put an exact price on this sector of SEO, super low quotes of $100 or less is a sure-fire “too good to be true” signal.
+While it’s difficult to put an exact price on this sector of SEO, super low quotes of $100 or less are a sure-fire “too good to be true” signal.

 Don’t be Tempted to Collect Just ANY Links